psifertex/continuity-camera-mount/README.md

 ## Description

-A mount to use your iOS 16 MagSafe equipped iPhone as a Continuity Camera for an iMac Pro.
+A mount to use your iOS 16 MagSafe equipped iPhone as a Continuity Camera for an iMac Pro (and now MacBook Pro).

 See https://www.theverge.com/2022/6/7/23158510 for more information.